carlosvin/carlosvin.github.io/posts/primer-post.en.rst

 It is my second attempt to create my own [CMS]_.
 I had an idea in my mind about how to make the core design (the data model), I still believe in that design.
 I had also discovered Django_, I liked this framework developed in Python_, who can resist creating their own [CMS]_?
 CMSdj_ is in Bitbucket_ and is working, it has its internal search engine, theming, comment system, voting system,HTML5_ + CSS3_ views, but:

-* I haven't enough time to develop it, two hours per week at most.
+* I didn't have enough time to develop it, two hours per week at most.
 * I still needed a designer.

 So, I declared the project CMSdj_ dead out of boredom, although it was supporting my old blog, when I went to write something, I saw my unfinished project, I didn't like it, so I decided to close it and begin a new one.